-While there are many duck species all around the world, these birds have very specific habitat needs that are not typically met in a backyard.
+While there are many duck species all around the world, these birds have very specific habitat needs that are not typically met in a suburban yard or garden.
 Ducks require a relatively large individual range, and most duck species need large amounts of water in the form of marshes, lakes, or rivers that backyards cannot generally provide.
 When a birder's backyard is adjacent to a nearby duck-friendly wild habitat, however, it is easier to attract visiting ducks to the yard.

 No matter how ideal a yard may be, only a few duck species are comfortable enough close to human habitation to visit.
-Mallards and wood ducks can be likely backyard guests, and muscovy ducks will also occasionally visit yards where escaped or farm birds are present, as will black-bellied whistling-ducks and bar-headed geese in the proper range.
+Mallards and wood ducks can be likely backyard guests, and muscovy ducks will also occasionally visit yards where escaped or farm birds are present, as will black-bellied whistling-ducks in the proper range.
 Backyard birders may also be visited by a wide range of hybrid ducks or escaped domestic ducks that are accustomed to living near people.

 How to Attract Backyard Ducks